amakarewicz/2023-DTU-MLOps-Object-Detection/reports/README.md

 >
 > Answer length: 100-200 words.
 >
-> Example:
-> *The total code coverage of code is X%, which includes all our source code.
-We are far from 100% coverage of our **
-> *code and even if we were then...*
->
 > Answer:

 The total code coverage of code is **X %**.
-Even if we had 100 % code coverage we would still not be able to completely trust the code.
-It would not be possible to say that all possible errors is tested for since it is a very difficult and almost impossible task to test for everything in every part of the code.
+The coverage-metric is based on to what extend all functions in the model are called in the test functions.
+Even if we had 100 % code coverage, i.e. all functions are called at least one time during project testing, we would still not be able to completely trust the code.
+The reason this is not bullet-proof is that you may not cover all possible error types even though the function is used in a test and some unintended input/output errors may go undiscovered because you test for something else.
+It is a tedious and almost impossible task to test for everything in every part of the code.
 But having a high test coverage at least indicates that some consideration about possible errors is tested for.

 ### Question 9